aschneiderman/learn-a-frame/basics/getting-up-to-speed.md

-# Getting Up to Speed Quickly
+# A-Frame:  Getting Up to Speed Quickly

-If you're joining Mixed Reality for All and you've never played with A-Frame, here's how you can quickly get up to speed.

-## What Is A-Frame?

-- [A-Frame](https://aframe.io/) is a free, open source framework for creating virtual reality  -- and, soon, augmented reality -- sites on the Internet.
+[A-Frame](https://aframe.io/) is a free, open source framework for creating virtual reality  -- and, soon, augmented reality -- sites on the Internet.
+If you're joining Mixed Reality for All and you've never played with A-Frame, here's how you can get up to speed quickly.
-- You  create A-Frame Pages using HTML and, for fancier stuff, JavaScript

 ##  How Do I Make an A-Frame Page?